kauanxzed/kauanxzed/README.md

 ## Gaming Enthusiast

-- 🎮 I love competitive gaming, especially League of Legends and Counter-Strike.
 - 🎮 As a true gaming aficionado, I've conquered countless digital worlds and battled epic foes.

 ## The Legend of Zelda Fan